onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we need an ideal towards which to strive towards - as a society, and as males and females

-if we have a weighted causality graph and we have goals - we also have a morality structure - we can assign valence to any single thing that's part of that causality graph
+if we have a weighted causality graph and we have goals - we also have a morality structure - we can assign valence to any single thing that's part of that causality graph is it easy or straightforward to create this graph?
+Heck no! but the sooner we start working on our process - the sooner we'd have something better than what we have now